magomimmo/modern-cljs/doc/tutorial-10.md

 ### Exit fixture

 > ATTENTION: I tried more times to use fixtures, but sometimes I observe
-> unstable behaviour, so I decided to manage internally to the
+> unstable behaviour, so I decided to manage the scenario creation and
-> `test-exclude-file-names` function the creation and the desctruction of
-> a mutable world of directories and file of CLJS source code.
+> destruction inside `test-exclude-file-names` function.
+The only really
+> nice feature of *fixture* is the sharing attribute, which allows
+> (`:once`) or not allow (`:each`) to share the scenario while stepping
+> from one test to the next.

 ### Plan the world

-Let's start by predisposing the seeds of the mutable world we are going to create as the context against which evalute the assertions to be tested.
+Let's start by predisposing the seeds of the mutable world we are going to create.
+That world will be the context against which evalute `false` or `true` all the assertions to be tested.

-We're going to define a CLJS source directory and two literal vectors to represent files and directories contained in it.
+We'll define two literal vectors to represent files and directories contained in it.

 Open the `compiler_test.cljs` file from `test/clj/cljs` directory and edit its content as follows.